|

 inline |

-Finds the key val using pred predicate for searching.
+Finds the key key using pred predicate for searching.

 The function is an analog of find(Q&, Func) but pred is used for key comparing.
 Less functor has the interface like std::less. pred must imply the same element order as the comparator used for building the set.